 At the end of the experiment one question was randomly selected from Parts I, II, and III for payment.
-The randomization of the question selected for payment, as well as the outcome of any lottery, was resolved with dice.36 Crucially, all uncertainty was resolved at the end of the experiment, including the one regarding payment dates.

-are disregarded.
-Alternatively, we could have dropped any subject that exhibits a non-monotone behavior at least once; this leave our results essentially unchanged.
+The randomization of the question selected for payment, as well as the outcome of any lottery, was resolved with dice.40 Crucially, all uncertainty was resolved at the end of the experiment, including the one regarding payment dates.
+The instructions explicitly stated that subjects would know all payment dates before behavior at least once; this leave our results essentially unchanged.

-36 Specifically, one participant was selected as 'the assistant,' using the roll of a die.
+40 Specifically, one participant was selected as 'the assistant,' using the roll of a die.
 This subject was then in charge of rolling the die and checking the outcomes.
 This was done to reduce the fear that the experimenter could manipulate the outcome.
 All was clearly explained beforehand.